brianjknight/Criminal-Database-Project/backend/javaforce5-beta/project_documents/accomplishment_tracking_Brian.md

   * In previous projects for DDB table we stored a List<Type> as a string in JSON format.
    In order for DDB mapper to load a table item with a List in this format, a DynamoDBTypeConverter is needed.
     * "@DynamoDBTypeConverted(converter = CrimeListConverter.class)" annotation was added to the attribute in CriminalRecord class.
-  * In order to delete an item using DynamoDB mapper.delete() you need to pass in the object not just the key.
+  * In order to delete an item using DynamoDB mapper.delete() you need to pass in the object with the key not just the key itself.
   * When classes and files are shown in different colors in IntelliJ's Project directory tree, it represents a status.
     * https://www.jetbrains.com/help/idea/file-status-highlights.html#views <br>
      ![img_1.png](images/design_document_images/img_1.png)